VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 * I had already replaced the stock CR10 hotend a long time ago.
 I'll go with Afterburner/Stealthburner here.
 * Going to run klipper
-** This means I need a Raspberry Pi
+  * This means I need a Raspberry Pi
-** Also I'll probably have a dedicated 5V powersupply
+  * Also I'll probably have a dedicated 5V power supply

 # Iteration